bahrus/be-alit/README.md

 ## Example 2

-*be-alit* can also tap into the power of other similar be-enhanced binding custom enhancements:
+*be-alit* can also tap into the power of other similar be-enhanced binding custom enhancements.

+For a somewhat "raw" example:

 ```html
 <patient-chart>